xuboyue1999/mmtrack/README.md

-# FAMTrack: Learning Frequency and Memory-aware Prompts for Multi-modal Object Tracking
+# FAMTrack: Learning Frequency and Memory-aware Prompts for Multi-modal Object Tracking (Pattern Recognition 2026)

 Official repository for **"Learning Frequency and Memory-aware Prompts for Multi-modal Object Tracking"**.